BlakePatterson/smart-prompt-alexa-skill/README.md

 "Create a new reminder on Monday at noon"
 ```

-As a side note, it is worth mentioning that you must create the reminder using this method and not throught the Alexa App.
+As a side note, it is worth mentioning that you must create the reminder using this method and not throughout the Alexa App.
 Any reminder created through other means will not be registered with Smart Prompt & will be missing most of the corresponding features.

 ## Snoozing a Reminder